Many people are interested in learning the Italian language.

 Reading Italian stories and news is another excellent option to learn Italian on your own.
 It’s entirely up to you whether they’re Italian translations of stories you’ve already read in English or original Italian works of literature.

-Try writing a summary of what you just read, in Italian of course, when you’ve finished reading something.
+Try writing a summary of what you just read, in Italian, of course, when you’ve finished reading something.
 This is a basic activity that allows you to put what you already know into practice while also reviewing what you learned while reading.
 You can also avail Italian planner to learn faster and easier with the language.

 Use Italian learning apps

-If you’re still wondering: “can I teach myself Italian?”, there are also countless apps available to assist you on this.
+If you’re still wondering: “Can I teach myself Italian?” there are also countless apps available to assist you with this.

 Download a handful and test them out to discover which ones you prefer and which ones work best for you.